Colsai/scott_data606/README.md

 and disregard:
 > - AUDITS/OAS: W-XX-XX-XXXXX (W-numbers are only work plans)

-After the scrape of each summary page, these report numbers are used to generate the reports through their website addresses (See below).
-For the full dataset of summaries, these were scraped into .csv format.
+After the scrape of each summary page, these report numbers are added into a list, and used to generate the reports through their website addresses (See below).

+For the full dataset of summaries, these were scraped into .csv format (see links at end of section).

 ## b.
 Report Scraping
-OIG Reports are longer text files.
+OIG Reports are longer text files/websites.
 They are issued after work is completed and yields results, where OIG releases a corresponding report that is added to a work plan (in Report Number(s) field).
 Rports contain Summaries, findings, methodology, and recommendations, and provide a more-specific picture of the work that was accomplished.
 In this case, we are actually looking at Report-in-brief(RIB) documents, presented as active server pages (.asp) on HHS OIG's websites.
 Essentially, these RIBs are summaries of a larger report and communication log that OIG also publishes, and are more useful as they highlight only key information.

 ![image](https://user-images.githubusercontent.com/70355052/185025880-f793a586-1d17-4f67-ac71-a7240395055e.png) <br>
 To understand the method of report scraping, all identified work plans and reports were captured using any potential report number as a possible report, then tested against the html addresses for their corresponding procuts. *If* the address exists, the corresponding report is scraped, otherwise it returns as an empty string ("").
 The identified HTML patterns per websites are as follows: